mrkkrp/markkarpov.com/tutorial/exceptions.md

-`throwIO`, being much more predictable (execution order is more predictable than evaluation order in Haskell), is generally preferred in the community and it is a good idea to throw all your exceptions using `throwIO` instead of `throw` if at all possible.
+`throwIO`, being much more predictable (execution order is more predictable than evaluation order in Haskell), is generally preferred in the community and it is a good idea to throw all your exceptions using `throwIO` instead of `throw`.

-## Implementation of throwing and catching
+## The implementation of throwing and catching

-A desirable property of exceptions is that computing of a value with an exceptional component does not make program slower or otherwise less-efficient.
+A desirable property of exceptions is that computing a value with an exceptional component does not make program slower or otherwise less-efficient.
 Unlike explicit bookkeeping with `Maybe`, `Either`, or similar, if an exception is not raised, it is the same as if there is no